If you’ve ever given your cat has spent more than two minutes around a cardboard box you’ve probably seen them give a good couple of chomps.

 So what’s this all about and why do cats chew cardboard at all?

-But first, we need to make an important distinction.
+First, we need to make an important distinction.

 Chewing Vs Eating Cardboard